KarimM7mad/ix-dropdown-change-detection-issue-v16/README.md

 This Repository is an example for explaining an issue in Siemens_IX dropdown in which there are multiple change detections

+the issue is found in ix version 2.4/2.5 with Angular 16

 please follow the steps below to show the issue

 1- open any browser and install Angular DevTools from (adds on in firefox and webs store for Chromium based browsers)